znake/dotfiles/README.md

 Which will do all the necessary symlinking actions, backup your own config file before running this script!!!
 Such as .bashrc, .bash_profile, .vimrc, .gvimrc and .vim

-Since I use this config on more than one Mac/Sreen .gvimrc is on git ignore for not changing my font size all the time.
+Since I use this config on more than one Mac/Screen .gvimrc is on git ignore for not changing my font size all the time. (use gvimrc mini -> delete mini)

 If you want to update your bundles use [update_bundles.rb](https://github.com/znake/dotfiles/blob/master/vim/update_bundles.rb) (NOTE: This will delete all your installed plugins from your bundle folder and redownload it)